mattbierner/The-Whole-Rainbow/README.md

 This is a fun little project that shouldn't bother anyone and improves the community.
 Just in case however, I recommend using a burner account if you plan on using the scripts found in this repo.
 If @thewholerainbow suddenly stops working, most likely someone at Instagram just hates rainbows.

 # Running
 If you notice that the @thewholerainbow has stopped uploading, feel free to use these scripts to continue its mission.
-The uploads are also tagged with `#whole🌈` plus `#HEX_COLOR` so you can track what has been uploaded so far instead of starting from scratch.
+The uploads are also tagged with `#whole🌈`, `#HEX_COLOR` so you can track what has been uploaded so far instead of starting from scratch.

 The main logic is `main.py`.
 When run, the script uploads a single color and then updates some persisted data and exits.